Thirunaa/CS554-Project/README.md

 # LiveCricketHub - a cricket news and score application

-Cricketify is an cricket news web application.
+LiveCricketHub is an cricket news web application.
 It features news articles and live coverage of cricket matches.
 It also includes text commentary, player stats and team rankings.

 ## walkthrough video: